Blog Detail

 Jesus teaches on mental health… (Pg2)

 Eng. *Hate – Grk.
-Miseō (mis-eh’-o) to detest; by extension to love less.
+Miseō (mis-eh’-o) to detest; in context here, meaning, to love less.

 Q4.
 Do you think there are more than two “masters” to serve in this life?